Humanitarian Law Center: Regional cooperation and the RECOM initiative

 Conference "Roadmap for RECOM and Strengthening the Regional Reconciliation Network" in Belgrade on May 23, 2018.
 Left-Right: Vesna Teršelič, Nataša Kandić, Daliborka Uljarević, Ana Marjanović Rudan.
 The discussion was about initiative to call for leaders of former Yugoslavia to establish RECOM network on the forthcoming London summit within the Berlin Process in July 2018.

 The Humanitarian Law Center advocates a regional approach to transitional justice in the Western Balkans.
 Documenting and prosecuting war crimes in the countries affected by the conflicts of the former Yugoslavia involves obtaining information from other countries as perpetrators, victims and witnesses often live on opposite sides of national frontiers.

 At the First Regional Forum on Transitional Justice in Sarajevo in May 2006 HLC and other human rights NGOs launched a joint initiative to establish a Regional Commission to determine and disclose the facts about war crimes committed in the former Yugoslavia (RECOM).
 Regional consultations involving young people, artists, media, human rights NGOs, victims, associations of victims and associations of war veterans took place between May 2006 and October 2008 across the Western Balkans and two more Regional Forums were held in Zagreb and Belgrade.
 At the Fourth Regional Forum held in October 2008 in Pristina, Kosovo, more than 100 organizations and individuals, including victims and victim associations from Bosnia and Herzegovina, Croatia, Kosovo, Montenegro and Serbia and associations of citizens, human rights NGOs, media associations, and other civil society groups from across the region came together to form the Regional Coalition for RECOM (today RECOM Reconciliation Network).

 The Regional Network is carrying out consultations with civil society about RECOM's mandate and character and working to develop a model structure for RECOM.
 It is campaigning to collect one million signatures supporting the establishment of RECOM and calling on national governments in the region to support the establishment of RECOM.

-In August/September 2010 RECOM representatives held meetings with the Croatian president Ivo Josipovic and Serbian president Boris Tadic who expressed their support and enthusiasm for the initiative.
+In August/September 2010 RECOM representatives held meetings with the Croatian president Ivo Josipović and Serbian president Boris Tadić who expressed their support and enthusiasm for the initiative.